 - Formulate educational strategies for patients/clients regarding prescription and non-prescription medications, herbal remedies, and nutritional supplements and their impact on physical therapy intervention.

 - Compose your reflections and thoughts regarding the pharmaceutical industry.

-- Examine how using a Model of Disablement can assist to identify pathologies and consider a diagnosis that takes epidemiology into consideration.
+- Examine how using a Model of Disablement can assist in identifying pathologies and consider a diagnosis that takes epidemiology into consideration.

-- Critically analyze and assess the quality and validity of a research article.
+- Critique, analyze, and assess the quality and validity of a research article.